-- 2.1 To approve the use of the Councils Compulsory Purchase Powers to undertake the acquisition of land required for the scheme between the A500 roundabout and the A5020 Weston Gate roundabout. - 2.2 An Order being made under Sections 239, 240, 246, 250 and 327 of the Highways Act 1980 for the compulsory purchase of land and rights required for the construction of Crewe Green Link Road South as shown on drawing No: PC/12043/09/24 D/A - 2.3 That within the indicative land take identified on the drawing in 2.2 above, the detailed extent of land required by the CPO process is determined and authorised by the Head of Regeneration. - 2.4 The order be submitted to the Secretary of State for confirmation - 2.5 The Borough Solicitor be authorised: - 2.5.1 To take all necessary action to secure the making, confirmation and implementation of the Order including the publication and service of all relevant notices including the presentation of the Council's case at any public inquiry; and
+- 2.1 To approve the use of the Councils Compulsory Purchase Powers to undertake the acquisition of land required for the scheme between the A500 roundabout and the A5020 Weston Gate roundabout. - 2.2 An Order being made under Sections 239, 240, 246, 250,260 and 327 of the Highways Act 1980 and all other powers as appropriate for the compulsory purchase of land and rights required for the construction of Crewe Green Link Road South as shown on drawing No: B1772401/CPO/001 (Rev.1) or with such amendments to final plot boundaries as approved by the Strategic Director Places & Organisational Capacity. - 2.3 The order be submitted to the Secretary of State for confirmation - 2.4 That the Borough Solicitor and Strategic Director Places and Organisational Capacity be authorised to take all appropriate actions in this matter including:- - 2.4.1 To take all necessary action to secure the making and confirmation and implementation of the Order including the publication and service of all relevant notices and the presentation of the Council's case at any public inquiry and subsequent service of Notices to Treat and Notices of Entry or at their discretion the execution of General Vesting Declarations as the case may be if the Order is confirmed; and